What is Erasmus?

 This experience has an evident impact not only on the teacher directly involved, but also on students from both home and host University.
 It could also result in a first step towards further European cooperation.

-Financial support is also available to non-academic staff to spend a short period (one week minimum) on a training assignment in a partner University.
+Financial support is also available to non-academic staff to spend a short period (8 hours minimum) on a training assignment in a partner University.
 The purpose is to allow the beneficiaries to learn from the experiences and good practices of a partner institution and to improve the skills required for their current job.
 The main activity is a short stay in the partner institution that may include a short secondment period, job-shadowing scheme, study visit etc.

 For further information on the other activities, please go to: